Pictured: Early career filmmaker Jason King (left) working as an attachment on WakeIn Fright

 Whether you’re looking to build specific skills or wanting to transfer skills from another industry, there is a diverse range of areas within the screen industry that can be considered as career options for people living in regional Australia.
 There are key creative roles including writing, directing and producing or technical jobs of camera operating, lighting and sound or post production opportunities including editing and special effects.
 Then there are possibilities to bring other industry skills and cross-over in to screen industry jobs such as carpenters for set building, costume designers for wardrobe, hair and make-up – just to name a few.

-Here are my top five recommendations if you’re living in regional Australia and seeking a career in the screen industry.
+Here are our top five recommendations if you’re living in regional Australia and seeking a career in the screen industry.

 For people living regionally there are unique challenges with finding pathways to creating a career in the film & tv industry, but this is specifically why Screenworks was created and continues to deliver its programs.
 We encourage that people living in regional Australia who are serious about a career in the screen industry become Screenworks members in order to have the best opportunity to succeed.

-According to Screenworks’ CEO, Ken Crouch the skill area that most needs to be filled in regional Australia is producing.
+According to Screenworks’ CEO, Lisa O’Meara the skill area that most needs to be filled in regional Australia is producing.
 The role of the Screen Producer is to bring a project to fruition by creating a budget, seeking finance, finding the team, realising market opportunities and managing the production.